nuvla/documentation/docs/nuvlaedge/contributing/agent-api.md

 ---

-### Re-commission the NuvlaBox
+### Re-commission the NuvlaEdge

 {% include request_snippet.md file='api/credential-amazonec2.sh' actions='POST' endpoint='/api/commission' maincolor='none' prefix='allowed:' lettercolor='black' %}

-It might happen that due to a change in the NuvlaBox or a need to refresh certain credentials and/or system configurations, the NuvlaBox needs to be re-commissioned so that Nuvla can propagate the new changes.
-This call will trigger a NuvlaBox re-commissioning, according to the request payload.
+It might happen that due to a change in the NuvlaEdge or a need to refresh certain credentials and/or system configurations, the NuvlaEdge needs to be re-commissioned so that Nuvla can propagate the new changes.
+This call will trigger a NuvlaEdge re-commissioning, according to the request payload.

-This call is tailored to be used by specific NuvlaBox components like the Network Manager.
+This call is tailored to be used by specific NuvlaEdge components like the Network Manager.

-However, **if you must use it**, you'll need to POST a JSON payload compliant with the NuvlaBox `commission` schema described [here](https://github.com/nuvla/api-server/blob/master/code/src/sixsq/nuvla/server/resources/nuvlabox/workflow_utils.clj).
+However, **if you must use it**, you'll need to POST a JSON payload compliant with the NuvlaEdge `commission` schema described [here](https://github.com/nuvla/api-server/blob/master/code/src/sixsq/nuvla/server/resources/nuvlabox/workflow_utils.clj).

 **_Examples:_**